nonickid/kubernetes-vagrant-cluster/README.md

 user:~/kubernetes-vagrant-cluster$ ansible-playbook build/playbook.yml -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory
 ```

 The build as default starts one master node and one slave node.
-To start mode slave nodes the following variable need to be modified in `Vagrantfile`:
+To start more slave nodes the following variable need to be modified in `Vagrantfile`:
 ```C
 node = 1
 ```